pawar41/exam_sem7-ENDSEM/DL/README.md

 **Overall, autoencoders provide a powerful tool for learning data representations and have wide applications in various domains.**

-## Q2,a Activation Functions in Neural Networks
+## Q2 a Activation Functions in Neural Networks

 Activation functions are a crucial element in artificial neural networks, introducing non-linearity and enabling the network to learn complex relationships between inputs and outputs.
 Here's a breakdown of some commonly used activation functions: